DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Valid values: > 0`

 The acceleration rate of the turntable, which is defined as steps per second, per second.
-This is what gives Turntable-EX a more prototypical acceleration/decceleration rate when rotating.
+This is what gives |EX-TT| a more prototypical acceleration/deceleration rate when rotating.

 LED_FAST
 _________